 New to the club?

-If you're not new climbing but are new to Rockhoppers, and want to climb on our trips, at a minimum we ask that you are a competent belayer and second with your own basic gear (harness, shoes, belay plate, helmet).
+If you're not new to climbing but are new to Rockhoppers, and want to climb on our trips, at a minimum we ask that you are a competent belayer and second with your own basic gear (harness, shoes, belay plate, helmet).
 If you have a trad rack and rope(s) and are willing to lead, you will find yourself with more options and flexibility on trips.
 Our trips are mostly self-organised, meaning you will need to find your own climbing partner(s).
-We can help you find people to climb with through our regular meets at the Castle and the pub, or our Facebook and Whatsapp groups.
+We can help you find people to climb with through our regular meets at the Castle Climbing Centre and the pub, or our Facebook and Whatsapp groups.

 Rockhoppers trip are usually to trad venues (i.e. placing your own gear), though there are occasional ventures to bolted crags for some sport climbing action, and bouldering is often an option.
 Most of our members climb between VDiff and the lower E grades (British trad grades - between about F4 and F7b equivalent in sport/indoor grades).